allegroai/clearml-docs/docs/integrations/click.md

 [`click`](https://click.palletsprojects.com) is a python package for creating command-line interfaces.
 ClearML integrates seamlessly with `click` and automatically logs its command-line parameters.

-All you have to do is add two lines of code to your code:
+All you have to do is add two lines of code:

 ```python
 from clearml import Task